jsimanis/Rate-My-Elective/README.md

 # RateMyElective
-This project was created by Spencer Kinney, Jacquelyn Simanis, Jakob Lybarger, Shawn O'Brien, and Gaberiel St.Angel.
+This project was created by Spencer Kinney, Jacquelyn Simanis, Jakob Lybarger, Shawn O'Brien, and Gabriel St.Angel.
 See the SRS document for in-depth information about this project.

 ## Technologies